The Liverpool and CEPR Workshop on Macroeconomics

 Submit your paper

-If you are currently undertaking high-quality theoretical or empirical research on any topic related to macroeconomics, particularly encouraging submissions of new work on the above topics, we would like to invite you to submit your paper or extended abstract before 14 April 2024.
+If you are currently undertaking high-quality theoretical or empirical research on any topic related to macroeconomics, we particularly encourage submissions of new work on the above topics.
+We would like to invite you to submit your paper or extended abstract by 28 February 2025.

-You will be notified with the outcome of your application by 30 April 2024.
+You will be notified of the outcome of your application by the end of March 2025.

 Submit your paper or extended abstract